-The authors explored the research findings support idea that cornavirus pandemic negatively affected fishing communities, which were already in danger.
+The authors explored the research findings support idea that coronavirus pandemic negatively affected fishing communities, which were already in danger.
 Due to their lower income, they were more susceptible to several different socioeconomic problems.
-Fishermen's earnings and comforts are appreciably impacted through the declining fish and related products and services are in high demand, according to FAO (2020a), and this effect is expected to last for some time.
-Due to limits on their mobility, fishermen had lost their livelihoods, setbacks or not having good carrying process as well as recurrent order cancellations because of not possible to sell their caught fish for the anticipated price.
+Fishers's earnings and comforts are appreciably impacted through the declining fish and related products and services are in high demand, according to FAO (2020a), and this effect is expected to last for some time.
+Due to limits on their mobility, fishers had lost their livelihoods, setbacks or not having good carrying process as well as recurrent order cancellations because of not possible to sell their caught fish for the anticipated price.
 They were forced to sell instead at a low price (Hossain et al., 2022).

-Additionally, numbers of fisherfolk have misplaced their employment or else businesses, strengthing the communities to transition to bdcome labourer work or give up the 100-year-aged hereditary profession.
+Additionally, numbers of fisherfolk have left their employment and businesses, and transitioned to become labourer work or give up the 100-year-aged hereditary profession.
 The problem has significantly impacted household economics regarding food and other necessities (Sunny et al., 2021; Lima et al., 2021).
-The majority of fishermen and dealers continued with their regular activities of fishing and dealing as their primary strategy for adapting to these disruptions despite declining demand and lower prices for catches, according to a different study on the immediate impact of COVID-19 on tropical small-scale fishing communities by Campbell et al. (2021).
+The majority of fishers and dealers continued with their regular activities of fishing and dealing as their primary strategy for adapting to these disruptions despite declining demand and lower prices for catches, according to a different study on the immediate impact of COVID-19 on tropical small-scale fishing communities by Campbell et al. (2021).

-This study demonstrated that fishermen needed to discover a range of alternative sources of income to provide for their families and, at the very least, survive the epidemic.
+This study demonstrated that fishers needed to discover a range of alternative sources of income to provide for their families and, at the very least, survive the epidemic.
 The participants did not make any investments in risk mitigation or have emergency procedures in position to deal with disturbances.
-Fisherfolk communities have very low resources that might used to create assets during the time of natural disaster, fisherfolk had no money and no other resources, could not mitigate the consequences of the pandemic and adopt alternate livelihood strategies to achieve the preferred livelihood endings.
-In addition to the lockdown peropd, fishermen have to deal with a time of fishing restrictions which was created to improve the management & conservation of maritime fish diversities.
+Fisherfolk communities have very low resources that might use to create assets during the time of natural disaster, fisherfolk had no money and no other resources, could not mitigate the consequences of the pandemic and adopt alternate livelihood strategies to achieve the preferred livelihood endings.
+In addition to the lockdown peropd, fishers have to deal with a time of fishing restrictions which was created to improve the management & conservation of maritime fish diversities.
 Bangladesh Government provides each registered fisherman's family 40 kg of rice per month as part of the Vulnerable Group Feedings (VGF) and food security support program (DoF, 2020).
 These support actions were also put on hold due to the lockdown's limitations on transportation, which delayed the delivery of V.G.F.
-Since there is now more food insecurity among fishermen due to the combined effect, some of them have turned to I.U.U. (illegal, unreported, and unregulated) fishing.
-The government's aid was arbitrarily distributed among the fishermen, who needed more to feed a family.
+Since there is now more food insecurity among fishers due to the combined effect, some of them have turned to I.U.U. (illegal, unreported, and unregulated) fishing.
+The government's aid was arbitrarily distributed among the fishers, who needed more to feed a family.
 They were forced to borrow money from banks and other lenders, such as N.G.O.s.
 They could not get a loan from the relevant bank since they needed more money for a mortgage (Sunny AR et al., 2019).